 Fortunately, there are ways in which parents can save not only for their children's college education but also for their retirement at the same time.
-It requires starting early, planning for the future and making wise choices.
+It requires starting early, planning for the future, and making wise choices.

 Moreover, when the decision comes down to whether it makes more sense to pay for your children's college years or fund your retirement?
 The choice should always come down to your retirement.

-Saving on two fronts
+Saving on Two Fronts

 Saving for retirement, though, is also a financial challenge.
-Though there's no real consensus on how much you should save for retirement -- several factors, including where you live, what you plan to do and your health, will help to determine your need.
-However, it is a good rule of thumb to assume that you should save from 11 percent to 15 percent of the salary you have earned during a career of 40 years.
+Though there's no real consensus on how much you should save for retirement -- several factors, including where you live, what you plan to do, and your health, will help to determine your need.
+However, it is a good rule of thumb to assume that you should save 11 to 15 percent of the salary you have earned during a career of 40 years.

 You can also work with your children to find ways to make their college educations less expensive.
-Do your children have to go to a private college for all four years?
+For example, do your children have to go to a private college for all four years?
 Maybe they can spend two years at a local community college before transferring to a private university for their final two.
 Perhaps your children can take extra classes during each semester to allow them to graduate early.

 If you cannot save for both your retirement years and your children's college education, it is better to funnel your limited dollars to your retirement.